Matthew 13

 Jesus answered them, “To you it has been granted to know the mysteries of the kingdom of heaven, but to them it has not been granted.

-(b) The mysteries of the kingdom are insights into God’s kingdom that are revealed to us by his Spirit.
-They are the answers to questions such as, What is God like?
+(b) The mysteries of the kingdom are insights into God’s character and kingdom that are revealed to us by his Spirit.
+They are the answers to the deepest questions of life: What is God like?
 Does he care about us?
 What is his will?
-When Jesus said, “The kingdom of heaven is like…” he was revealing the mysteries of the kingdom.
+Each time Jesus said, “The kingdom of heaven is like…,” he was unveiling these divine mysteries.

 Matthew 13:12